lolenseu/duco-miner/README.md

 Lightweight Software for Mining Duco (DuinoCoin).
 This miner works for one core cpu and energy efficient for lightweight computers and devices.

 # Update and Bug Fixed
-Fixed: \
+Fixed:
-- Username loop. \
+- Username loop.
 - Connection Error.

-Update: \
+Update:
--Updater File. \
+- Updater File.
--Username Settings/userinfo.
+- Username Settings/userinfo.

 # How To use
 To use the ducominer \